DexGridPR/dexgriddemo/README.md

 ## Demo Codebase

-Initial codebase for the DexGrid app demo
+Codebase for the DexGrid app demo

 ## Technical Documentation